HOW TO WRAP A WINE BOTTLE | CHATEAU GRAND TRAVERSE

 It’s not exactly “wrapping,” but one of our favorite ways to gift wine is with a festive charcuterie board.
 This gives you the ability to make your wine selection stand out with personalized items for the individual you’re giving the gift to.

 Here are some suggestions of items to include:

-Based on your preferences, start with either a red wine, such as the 2016 Silhouette Red Wine, or white wine, such as the 2018 Semidry Riesling.
+Based on your preferences, start with either a red wine, such as the 2018 Mich Mash Red, or white wine, such as the 2018 Semidry Riesling.

 Add a baguette or other style of bread that is a similar length to the wine bottle.

 Select one or two types of cheeses to add to the display.
 Make sure they are wrapped in clear plastic or are able to be wrapped in a wax-coated cheese paper and placed on the board.

 Make sure the cheese board you purchase is the same size or larger than the wine bottle.
 The cheese board also needs to be sturdy enough to hold the items you decide to place on it.
 Extra points if your cheese board comes with a cheese knife!

 - Decorative items